 - In order to access the serial and USB ports, make sure the user you are running N1MM under is in the dialout group (grep dialout /etc/group); if not, add the user to dialout.

 - Set up the serial port emulation in ~/.wine/dosdevices – I used COM33 for /dev/ttyUSB0 (rig control) and COM2 for /dev/ttyS0 (hardware serial port for CW keying), but in practice you could use any of the available COM ports for these.
+When I connect a USB keying device (Winkeyer initially, but currently using Mortty), they appear as a ttyUSB device as well.

 - Note the . (dot) before the wine subdirectory under the user’s home directory; it indicates a “hidden” directory.